brebribre/saas-quickstart/README.md

-# Vue-Flask-SaaS Quickstart
+# SaaS Quickstart

-A complete starter template for building SaaS applications with Vue 3, Flask, and Supabase authentication.
+A complete starter template for building SaaS applications with Vue 3 with shad-cn and Tailwind CSS, Flask, and Supabase authentication.

 ## Overview

 This template provides everything you need to quickly launch a SaaS product:

-- **Frontend**: Vue 3 with TypeScript, Vite, Tailwind CSS, and dark/light mode
+- **Frontend**: Vue 3 with TypeScript, Vite, Tailwind CSS, and shad-cn
 - **Backend**: Flask Python API with a structured project setup
 - **Authentication**: Complete Supabase auth system with login, registration, and profile management
 - **Infrastructure**: Development environment with concurrent frontend and backend servers